lboobl/Chuye.Caching/README.md

 # Chuye.Caching
-.Net cache solution implemented for memcached using EnyimMemcached, for redis using StackExchange.Redis
+.Net cache solution implemented with memcached using EnyimMemcached, redis using StackExchange.Redis

 ## Architecture